jscastanoc/jscastanoc/README.md

 # 🤓 About Me:
 I am Sebastian, a data scientist, AI/ML engineer, and tech lead.
 I hold a PhD in AI/ML from the University of Freiburg for my work on “Machine learning methods for motor performance decoding in adaptive deep brain stimulation”.
 I have been in the AI/ML space for more than 10 years, working on interdisciplinary projects across healthcare, energy, finance, marketing, and consumer products.
 I have worked with companies like PepsiCo, Bundesliga teams, and German banks.

-For a more in depth overview of who I am and what I do ⇢ https://jscastanoc.github.io/ or add me on LinkedIn 🙂
+For a more in depth overview of who I am and what I do ⇢ https://jscastanoc.github.io/ or add me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jscastanoc)

-## 🌐 Socials:
-[![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jscastanoc)

 # 💻 Tech Stack: